-I start by checking out my plastic storage boxes, to see which sizes will best fit into the cupboard spaces available.
+I start by getting out my plastic storage boxes and seeing which sizes will best fit into the cupboard spaces available.
 These can then be allocated functions as appropriate.

 Fitting out a bespoke crockery cupboard minimises the space required and offers protection from chipping or other damage.
 Cutlery can be fine in a drawer, but to prevent it getting mixed up, you could use or make a tool roll to store it more securely.